How a Late Night Decision Could Help You

 To register music with ASCAP isn’t just about paperwork.
 You’re affirming that your music exists.
 That you stand behind it.
 You’re saying, this work has value and I claim it.
 You’re tying your name, your publisher, and your rights to something that could be played, streamed, sampled, or licensed for years to come.
 And you’re doing it in a way that makes sure you’re never excluded from the money or recognition you deserve.

 This action also comes with responsibility.
-Once you own your music catalog you become the administrator of your creative output.
+Once you own your music catalog you become the administrator of your creative output which connects directly to the case for self-published music and why controlling your rights from the beginning changes what’s possible later.
 That means tracking registrations, updating metadata, and staying informed.
 But don’t let that scare you this is the part where you become a real player in your own game.
 You stop chasing placements and start building a business that can stand the test of time.

 And here’s what makes it even more powerful royalties last.
 Your songs can earn income years from now.
 Maybe even decades.
 Every registration is a seed planted in the ground, and as long as people are listening, those seeds can grow.
 So whether it’s YouTube views, sync placements, or live shows registered music on ASCAP gets you paid.